ridiculousfish/libdivide/README.md

 a sequence of shift, add and multiply instructions that will calculate the integer division much faster.

-On current CPUs you can expect a **speedup of 5x to 10x** for 64-bit integer division and a speedup of 2x to 5x for 32-bit integer division when using libdivide. libdivide also supports [SSE2](https://en.wikipedia.org/wiki/SSE2), [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) and [AVX512](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions)
+On current CPUs you can get a **speedup of up to 10x** for 64-bit integer division and a speedup of up to to 5x for 32-bit integer division when using libdivide. libdivide also supports [SSE2](https://en.wikipedia.org/wiki/SSE2), [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) and [AVX512](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions)